PrestaShop/docs/src/content/1.7/development/upgrade-module/channels.md

 ### RC

-Channel currently disabled.
+This channel is currently disabled.
 This was done to avoid people getting stuck on pre release software of which they cannot upgrade later.

 ### Beta

-Channel currently disabled.
+This channel is currently disabled.
 This was done to avoid people getting stuck on pre release software of which they cannot upgrade later.

 ### Alpha

-Channel currently disabled.
+This channel is currently disabled.
 This was done to avoid people getting stuck on pre release software of which they cannot upgrade later.

 ### Private